ahmad-ibra/count-k8s/docs/grpc_slides.md

 ## Demo
 - Run a gRPC server and client, explore the existing API
+    - Client sends a request in a loop the the server
 - Modify the `.proto` definitions
 - Push the new schema up to the Buf Schema Registry
 - Update the server and clients to support the new schema